kaylajgranados/chicago_socioeconomic_status/README.md

 # Dataset

-The dataset sourced from the City of Chicago Data Portal was collected by the US Census Bureau spanning the year 2008-2012.
+The dataset sourced from the City of Chicago Data Portal was collected by the US Census Bureau spanning the years 2008-2012.
 The dataset reports six socioeconomic factors for 77 Chicago Community Areas:
 *Percent of Crowded Housing (with more than one person per room) *Percent of Households Below Poverty Level
 *Percent over 25 without a High School Diploma